Rakshith Dave bags creditable second in Malaysian SBK Championship debut - www.lokmattimes.com

 Rakshith Dave bags creditable second in Malaysian SBK Championship debut

-Sepang, Dec 19 Indian teenager Rakshith Dave bagged two podium places in the third and final round to ...
+Sepang [Malaysia], December 19 : Indian teenager Rakshith Dave bagged two podium places in the third and final round ...

-Sepang, Dec 19 Indian teenager Rakshith Dave bagged two podium places in the third and final round to clinch a creditable runners-up spot, in his debut season, in the Malaysian Superbike Championship 2023, which concluded here at the Sepang International Circuit.
+Sepang [Malaysia], December 19 : Indian teenager Rakshith Dave bagged two podium places in the third and final round to clinch a creditable runners-up spot, in his debut season, in the Malaysian Superbike Championship 2023, which concluded here at the Sepang International Circuit.

 In Round 3, Rakshith won two podiums, a second and a third place in the MSBK 250 B Race category but had to be content with the second in the overall standings of his class for the championship.
 In the in the 8-lap Race 1, he timed 20min, 53.558sec and later clocked 20:41.903 for a second place in Race 2.